 - western Texas

 infection occurs when a person breathes in dust particles containing the

 summer and early fall because the soil is dry and dust storms occur often.
 The

 Who Is at Risk of

-become infected, but you have a greater risk of becoming infected if you:
+become infected, but you have a greater risk of infection if you:

 - have diabetes

-- are a pregnant woman
+- are pregnant

-- are African-American, Filipino, Asian, or
+- are of African-American, Filipino, Asian, or

 - have had an organ transplant